I Built HelloBible's Voice of Customer Pipeline for ~$2 a Month.

 - Output two artifacts: a CSV for the team to explore and filter, a Markdown executive synthesis for the CEO

 The whole thing runs from a single command.
-State is checkpointed every 100 records.
-If it crashes mid-classification, it resumes from where it stopped.
+State is checkpointed every 100 records, so a failed run resumes from where it stopped instead of forcing a full reclassification.

+Total cost for 1,703 classifications: ~$2 in API calls.
 The technical details are in the accordion below.
-The point is the discipline.

 The technical architecture